Loans Mortgages

 • Perfect credit scores aren’t usually necessary

-• Loan terms may not be ideal
+• Loan terms may be costlier than other financing options

 • The loan is collateralized by the underlying property or another hard asset